-After about a decade of endorsing CJ4 as the benchmark lubricant for diesel engines, the API published new service categories.
-That was in 2016, so fleets and shops have had a couple of years to start using the new oils.
+After about a decade of endorsing CJ4 as the benchmark lubricant for diesel engines, API published new service categories.
+That was in 2016, so fleets and shops have had a few years to start using the new oils.
 However, those with older trucks may not have made the switch yet.

 The Newest Standards for Diesel Engine Oil

 With truck manufacturers striving to build tougher, more fuel-efficient engines that put out fewer emissions than ever, updated service categories for diesel oil were needed.
 Newer semi engines are built to operate continuously and at greater internal temperatures than older trucks.
 Engines are smaller, too, and built with variable valve timing and advanced start/stop technology and combustion design.

-On the other hand, the CK4 description is a little broader.
+The CK4 description is a little broader.
 Also for use in four-stroke cycle high-speed diesel engines, these oils meet the 2017 non-road Tier 4 exhaust emission standards.
 However, this oil category replaces CJ4 lube technology.
 The formulation makes CK4 useful with sulfur content in diesel fuel up to 500ppm.
-The API notes, though, that using this category oil with fuel that has more than 15 ppm sulfur could affect the oil drain frequency as well as the exhaust after-treatment system durability.
+The API notes, though, that using this category of oil with fuel that has more than 15 ppm sulfur could affect the oil drain frequency as well as the exhaust after-treatment system durability.

 Is CK4 Chemistry Better Than CJ4?

 Good question—and one that hasn’t been explained in detail by professionals or lubricant manufacturers.
-We’ll discuss the benefits of CK4 vs CJ4 in a moment, but if you’re curious about the chemistry, the closest thing you’ll get to an answer is comparing labels on various heavy duty engine oils.
+We’ll discuss the benefits of CK4 vs. CJ4 in a moment, but if you’re curious about the chemistry, the closest thing you’ll get to an answer is comparing labels on various heavy-duty engine oils.
 You’ll find that CK4 oils tend to have higher total base numbers (TBNs).
 They are also higher in calcium, zinc, boron, and phosphorus.
 Plus, they tend to be lower in SAPS.
-But, considering those levels in CJ4 oils are fairly low anyway, lower additive content isn’t a huge issue.
+But considering those levels in CJ4 oils are fairly low anyway, lower additive content isn’t a huge issue.

-Comparing CK4 vs CJ4
+Comparing CK4 vs. CJ4

 Additionally, CK4 oils provide better protection for engines than CJ4 oils.
-Using CK4 should increase the time between oil changes and improve fuel economy, as well, thanks to lower viscosity grades.
+Using CK4 should increase the time between oil changes and improve fuel economy thanks to lower viscosity grades.

 All Diesel Oil Brands Aren’t the Same

-When it’s a question of what brand to use in the equipment that runs your business, it makes sense to go with ones that exceed the standards.
+When it’s a question of what brand to use in the equipment that runs your business, it makes sense to go one that exceeds the standards.
 If you have a trusted brand, there’s no reason not to consider continuing to use it.
-However, when you’re looking at CK4 vs CJ4 and making the switch, it might be a good time to consider other oils with good reputations that you haven’t used before.
+However, when you’re looking at CK4 vs. CJ4 and making the switch, it might be a good time to consider other oils with good reputations that you haven’t used before.

 Keep in mind, though, that FA4 is not backward compatible.
 That is another difference between the two new oil classes.
-FA4 is specifically for newer heavy duty engines.
+FA4 is specifically for newer heavy-duty engines.
 There may be exceptions, though.
 Those with older model trucks who are interested in using FA4 should consult their OEMs to find out if FA4 has been tested in their specific engine and if it was found to work well.